lunacatalan/shiny-practice/README.md

-# shiny-practice
-Practicing making shiny apps
-Using the `shiny` library
+# Practice with Shiny Apps
+Practicing making shiny apps using the `shiny` library.
+Shiny is reactive, which means there is a web server and within the shiny framework and makes it hard to debug.
+Approaches to take:

+- Reducing app to just problematic code

+- Adding diagnostic messages to reactive plots

+- To practice

 # Creating a Dashboard